 I can say having spoken to a few bobbies over the years, hardened traffic officers seemed to preffer the SD1 – fully freighted, they seemed to handle and perform that bit better.

 Today, the Granada is an appreciating classic car (with at least 73 different owners’ clubs in the UK), and values for good ones are on their way up after years in the doldrums.
 Constant exposure on mainstream retro TV is doing as good an advertising and PR job for the old Grannie, as Ford ever did back in the way (and they were very good), thanks to endless re-runs of The Professionals and The Sweeney.
-Ask your average car enthusiast what Cowley was ferried around in as the boss of fictional crime agency, CI5, and they’ll tell you it was a Granada – despite an SD1 proving his choice of motor in early series.
-But somehow, Ford’s edgier Granada seemed to stick just that bit better.
+Ask your average car enthusiast what motor George Cowley was ferried around in – as the boss of fictional crime agency CI5, and they’ll tell you it was a Granada – despite an SD1 proving his choice of motor in early series.
+But somehow, Ford’s edgier Granada seemed to stick in the memory banks just that bit better.

 So the nostalgia crew love the Granada – and so do I, even if it’s because, deep-down, I still dream of being Jack Regan.